-Antony Jenkins was appointed Chair of the Institute for Apprenticeships on 27 February 2017.
+Antony Jenkins was appointed Chair of the Institute for Apprenticeships and Technical Education on 27 February 2017.

-In addition to his role at the institute, he is also Chairman of Business in the Community.
-He was previously the Group CEO of Barclays PLC for 3 years until July 2015.
+He was previously the Group CEO of Barclays plc for three years until July 2015.

 Dr Kate Barclay

 Dr Kate Barclay is a Chartered Chemical Engineer and Fellow of the Institution of Chemical Engineers with over 20 years’ experience in the pharmaceutical industry across both advanced commercial manufacturing and early clinical research and development.

 Previously Kate was Chair of the Life Science and Industrial Sciences Trailblazer developing multiple apprenticeship standards across STEM industries with responsibility for delivering apprenticeship reform at a national science industry level.
 Her early talent programmes in Science and Engineering have received numerous awards and national recognition by professional bodies, industry partnerships and diversity champions.

 Kate has a passion for developing STEM talent through all routes and volunteers as a STEM ambassador and Careers & Enterprise Advisor in secondary education.

 Bev Robinson OBE

 Bev has over 25 years’ experience in further and higher education colleges.
 She believes in the power of education and training to transform lives and is passionate about technical and professional education, co-created with industry, to drive the UK economy.

 Bev is Principal and Chief Executive of Blackpool and The Fylde College.
 Bev was on the Independent Panel for the Review of Post 18 Education and Funding which produced the Augar report and was a member of the Independent Panel on Technical Education chaired by Lord Sainsbury.
 Bev is a member of the Lancashire LEP Skills and Employment Advisory Panel and Blackpool Town Board.